Shotley Peninsula: Geography

 The main crops farmed on the peninsula are winter wheat, winter and spring barley, potatoes and sugar beet.
-The climate and soil on the peninsula are also suitable for viticulture and a small vineyard occupies the valley below St. Mary's church, Shotley, but is currently not being used.
+The climate and soil on the peninsula are also suitable for viticulture and a vineyard occupies the valley below St. Mary's church, Shotley.For a period in the recent past the vineyard allowed to stand fallow.
+Under new ownership the vineyard and grape harvest has increased in size, and won awards for both the Baccus and Pinot Noir grape varieties.

 Footpaths on the peninsula shoreline are at risk of coastal erosion, which is being mitigated by the efforts of the local community.
 In light of climate change and the risk of rising sea levels, a farm in Shotley has been planning to breach the sea wall in a managed retreat (or coastal realignment) to create new habitats and landscapes, supporting tourism in the region.

 The Shotley peninsular experiences a maritime climate with a narrow range of temperature and rainfall spread evenly throughout the year.
 The nearest weather station for which data is available is East Bergholt, 7 miles west of Holbrook.
 See Ipswich Climate data.